dharmatarha/SFG_aging_study/README.md

 disp(stimArray)

 ```
-The last column in stimArray holds the raw audio.
+The last column in the variable `stimArray` holds the raw audio.
 Any sorting into blocks / types can now be done easily using this cell array. <br></br>
 The above process is implemented for specific settings in "glueing" scripts (`stimulusGenerationGlueTraining` and `stimulusGenerationGlueThresholded`).
 For example, our training stimuli set can be generated simply by:
 ```
 stimulusGenerationGlueTraining;